Bioconductor/bioconductor.org/content/developers.md

   branches can be built via `R CMD build` and checked via `R CMD check`.

 * [Release Schedule](/developers/release-schedule/)
-  Bioconductor has two releases in a year and package developers are expected to make sure that their package passes build and check without any errors and warnings before each release.
+  Bioconductor has two releases per year and package developers are expected to make sure that their package passes build and check without any errors and warnings before each release.
 Packages that fail to pass these checks will regretfully be dropped from the next release